 - 1,500 chargeable hours in auditing, OR

-- 2 years of relevant experience which include non-public accounting but should be substantially equivalent to that of public accounting
+- 2 years of relevant experience in either public or non-public accounting.
+The non-public accounting experience should be substantially equivalent to that of public accounting.

 For more details, please contact:

 Honolulu, HI 96801-3469

 Yes, you can sit for the CPA exam in Hawaii after earning a bachelor’s degree, even if you haven’t completed the required 150 credit hours necessary for licensure.

 In Hawaii, you need either 1,500 chargeable hours in auditing or 2 years of relevant accounting experience, which can be in public or non-public accounting.
 The experience should be substantially equivalent to public accounting.

 No, Hawaii does not require an ethics exam or course for CPA licensure.
 However, CPAs must complete 4 hours of CPE in Ethics as part of their ongoing educational requirements.